JimDesu/basis-lang/spec.md

 **Frame-ownership.** Every slot is owned by some frame.
 "Return values" in the conventional C++/Java/Rust sense do not exist: output flows through writeable parameter slots that the caller owns, written to by copy-restore on success.
 When reasoning about value semantics, mode contracts, aliasing, or lifetime ceilings, the question is *which frame owns this slot* — not "what does this function return."

 **Each frame's static analysis is local.** Initialization tracking, failure-mode tracking, access-path taint, and obligation tracking are properties of a single command body's analysis on its own parameters and locals.
 There is no cross-frame propagation.
-A PRODUCE or REFERENCE output of a downstream call appears in the caller's frame as a freshly-bound local; the access path is rooted at the caller's local, not at any of the caller's parameters.
+A CREATE or UPDATE output of a downstream call appears in the caller's frame as a freshly-bound local; the access path is rooted at the caller's local, not at any of the caller's parameters.
 The discipline migrates to the frame that has the right context; the language does not propagate.

 **Access paths, not storage.** The transitive READ contract operates on access paths — the named ways through which a value is reached — not on storage locations.
-The same storage may be reached at runtime through multiple access paths simultaneously, one of which is READ-rooted and another of which is REFERENCE-rooted; writes through the REFERENCE-rooted path are permitted while writes through the READ-rooted path are forbidden.
+The same storage may be reached at runtime through multiple access paths simultaneously, one of which is READ-rooted and another of which is UPDATE-rooted; writes through the UPDATE-rooted path are permitted while writes through the READ-rooted path are forbidden.
 The language does not detect aliasing; it tracks paths.

 **Buffer-backed containment.** Byte-aggregate containers — records, unions, `[N]T`, and domain parents — admit only fixed-size buffer-backed contents.
 The runtime-length forms `[]` and `[]T` are excluded from these positions, as are all non-buffer types (pointers, command-typed values, objects, variants).
 Objects and variants, being identity-bearing or tagged-sum constructs rather than byte aggregates, admit any type in their fields or candidates respectively.
 This rule eliminates whole categories of static-analysis questions: cases that presuppose a byte-aggregate structure containing non-fixed-size components are not Basis cases.